EPW80/Data-Processor/README.md

 ## Features

-- **Code Cleaning:** Removes all forms of comments and unnecessary whitespace, making the code easier to read and analyze.
+- **Code Cleaning:** Removes excess space and comments from the code.
-- **Tokenization:** Efficiently breaks down the code into manageable tokens, facilitating a deeper understanding of its structure.
+- **Tokenization:** Categorizes the code into tokens, such as keywords, identifiers, operators, delimiters, and literals.
-- **Professional Output:** Presents results in a professionally formatted tabular output, offering clarity at a glance.
+- **Tabularized Output:** Presents results in a formatted tabular output, making it easier to read and understand.

 ## Demo